 The game inspired by the original game Atomix and especially its loose sequel Hexagonia that existed on the computer Sinclair ZX Spectrum / Didaktik M. The purpose of the game is to assemble molecules from the atoms that are scattered all over the screen.
 You can mark the atom with the enter key or space.
 With such an atom you can move by the arrows in all directions.
 Problem is that each moving atom stops only at the barrier.
-This barrier may be a wall or the another atom.
+This barrier may be a wall or another atom.

 If you think this is too easy, I introduced the game with a couple of new features:

-These type of wall also appeared in the original Hexagonia.
+This type of wall also appeared in the original Hexagonia.
 Moving atom after impact is reflected and moves in the opposite direction.
-The wall on the right is innovation from its original version.
+The wall on the right is an innovation from its original version.
 It is used for practicing memory and larger disorientation for players.
-This is because it is not distinguishable from conventional wall.
+This is because it is not distinguishable from the conventional wall.
 The original, genuine reason for this was that I did not want to do another graphic.

 This element is also found in Hexagonia.
-After hitting with the atom is gradually collapsing wall until it completely disappears.
+After hitting with the atom is gradually collapsing the wall until it completely disappears.

 The next thing is the invisible version of the walls.